 Urban resilience cannot be achieved without economic prosperity.
 An innovative city is one, which is sustainable environmentally, socially and economically.
 Fostering vibrant and proactive cultural communities, therefore, needs to be a priority for any resilient city.
 How do we see the interaction between the arts and economics, in what ways can artists and urban planners collaborate to create alternative cultural and social habitats, which promote common practices and different forms of living together?

 In 1968, NASA developed a tool to assess creativity skills, in an effort to increase innovation by hiring the most creative engineers.
 The test worked so well with employees that they decided to test it on children.
 To their surprise, 98% of 4-5 years old were considered geniuses on the creativity-scale.
 When they tested the same group 5 years later, only 30% of the children scored in the genius-level of creativity.
 The NASA survey shows both the importance of creativity for innovation and the declining levels of creativity, as we grow older.
 How do we see the role of arts and arts education in improving creativity and 21st-century skills?
 And what is our own role as arts education institutions in addressing these changes, both for our students and for society?

 Take part in the largest conference on Higher Arts Education and join international colleagues in an engaging 3-day programme featuring high-profile speakers, plenary discussions, paper presentations, best practices, networking events, mobile sessions at cultural institutions in the city and much more.
-Visit ELIA site for more information and register for this event.
+Visit ELIA site for more information.

 The identity of 15th ELIA Biennial is designed by Studio Bureau.